Service Level Agreement

 Agreement

-The agreement concluded between Parties for the purpose of providing the Service.
+The agreement concluded between Parties for the purpose of delivering the Service.

 Problem